DJcaston76/azure-network-protocols/README.md

 </p>

 <h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>
-In this analysis, we'll observe and experiment with different network protocols, a firewall, and traffic between two virtual machines running in Azure.
-We'll use a powerful protocol analyzer called Wireshark to inspect raw traffic running between the two virtual machines.
+In this guide, we'll experiment with different network protocols, a firewall, and traffic between two virtual machines running in Azure.
+We will also use a powerful protocol analyzer called Wireshark to inspect raw traffic running between the two virtual machines.

 <br />